 Which Annual Event Started Out As A Wedding Reception?

-Oktoberfest is a fair held in the German city of Munich.
-Although Oktoberfest implies the festivities take place in October, the fun actually starts in late September and runs until the first Sunday in October.
-The fair runs 17-18 days (depending on how the dates fall on any given year) and features live music, games, traditional food, and, of course, beer.
+Oktoberfest is a folk festival held in the German city of Munich.
+Although Oktoberfest implies the festivities take place in October, the fun actually starts in mid-to-late September and runs until the first Sunday in October.
+The fair runs 16-18 days (depending on how the dates fall on any given year) and features live music, games, amusement rides, side stalls, traditional food, and, of course, beer.

 While it would be easy to assume that Oktoberfest is a party for the sake of a party, that’s only half the story.
-The original Oktoberfest (long before it had such a designation) was actually a massive wedding reception thrown by the German royal family to celebrate the marriage of Crown Prince Ludwig (who would later become King Ludwig I) and Princess Therese of Saxe-Hildburghausen in 1810.
-The reception was held in enormous tents set up in fields outside the city of Munich and lasted for days.
+The original Oktoberfest (long before it had such a designation) was actually a massive wedding reception thrown by the German royal family to celebrate the marriage of Crown Prince Ludwig (who would later become King Ludwig I) and Princess Therese of Saxe-Hildburghausen on October 12, 1810.
+The reception was held in enormous tents set up in fields outside the city of Munich and lasted for days—some of the festivities were captured in the engraving seen here.